Peruvians Exalt Seasonal Panettone During the Holidays

-Daniel Salazar, Peru Country Manager, presents this list of the top three crazy things Peruvians do on Christmas.
+Daniel Salazar, former Peru Country Manager, offers the top three traditions in Peru on Christmas.
 This is #2: Panettone on Christmas.

 #2.
 Peruvians love their Panettone on Christmas:

-For some reason Peruvians love to eat certain foods during particular times of the year or holidays.
+For some reason, Peruvians love to eat certain foods during particular times of the year or holidays.
 We will talk about that later.
-For now, all you need to know is that Peruvians love to eat panettone on Christmas.
-Just as with fireworks, during the holiday season markets and shops start displaying huge piles of panettone boxes, and they sell out pretty quickly.
+All you need to know is that Peruvians love to eat panettone on Christmas.
+Just as with fireworks, during the holiday season, markets and shops start displaying huge piles of panettone boxes, and they sell out pretty quickly.